operator-playground-io/WordPress-Helm-Chart-tile/tutorials/bitnami-wp-helm-chart-installation.md

-Step 5: Add ‘bitnami' to your repo list:
+**Step 5: Add ‘bitnami' to your repo list using the command below.**

 Command: